 The real journey isn't just about finding a belief system to follow, but about discovering how these universal truths resonate within your own life.
 It’s about personalizing the quest.

-In this guide, we’ll move beyond surface-level comparisons to really unpack these shared foundations.
+In this guide, we’ll move beyond surface-level comparisons to unpack these shared foundations.
 Instead of seeing them as identical beliefs, we’ll look at them as different dialects expressing the same deep-seated human need for a meaningful life.

 A Shared Belief in a Transcendent Reality